virtualsquare/virtualsquare.github.io/tutorials/vumisc.md

 ```
 $$ echo 3600 > /mnt/offset
 ```
-add an hour of the virtual time, The hour arm of the virtual `xclock` moves correspondingly.
+adds an hour of the virtual time, The hour arm of the virtual `xclock` moves correspondingly.

 ![vumisctime offset](pictures/vumisctime_offset.png)